 - a.
-History: demonstrate an understanding of significant political, economic, social and historical trends; demonstrate an understanding of government in the United States; and recognize the Christian worldview of God's work in history. - b.
-Arts and Letters: demonstrate knowledge of the important artists, works, and meaning of at least one art form (e.g., literature, music, visual arts); demonstrate a knowledge of the interaction of form and content in art; and demonstrate knowledge of scriptural reasons and methods for engaging art. - c.
-Social Sciences: demonstrate an understanding of the study of both the individual and society as a whole; recognize the Christian worldview of the complexity of persons made in the likeness of the Creator and the Christian foundation for spiritual, psychological, and relational health.
+History: demonstrate an understanding of significant political, economic, social, and historical trends; demonstrate an understanding of government in the United States; and demonstrate an understanding of the Christian worldview of God's work in history. - b.
+Arts and Letters: demonstrate knowledge of the important artists, works, and meaning of at least one art form; demonstrate knowledge of the interaction of form and content in art; and demonstrate knowledge of scriptural reasons and methods for engaging art. - c.
+Social Sciences: demonstrate an understanding of the study of social or behavioral science; demonstrate a biblical understanding of what it means that persons are made in the likeness of the Creator, and demonstrate an understanding of the Christian foundation for spiritual, psychological, and relational health.

-OKWU graduates should be able to think critically, communicate effectively and collaborate with others.
+OKWU graduates should be able to think critically, communicate effectively, and collaborate with others.